dyuriaws/CognitoExtIDP/Lab1.md

 3. Once you are in the **AWS Cloud9** console you will see a list of your environments.
 There should only be one and it should start with **mod_module-1..**.
 Select the **Open IDE** button for this environment.
 This will open a new tab with the **AWS Cloud9** environment.
 You will be greeted with a Cloud9 Welcome page you can close it if you would like.
 At the bottom of the console is a SSH session we will be using throughout the task.

     **Note:** Feel free to expand this window with the little icon to the icon on the left of the "X" which is to close out the SSH session.
 You can also pull the bar up to display more of the SSH session.
-If you would like more information about the AWS Cloud9 console please review the following documentation: <a href="https://docs.aws.amazon.com/cloud9/latest/user-guide/tour-ide.html" rel="noopener noreferrer" target="_blank">Tour the IDE</a>
+If you would like more information about the AWS Cloud9 console please review the following documentation: <a href="https://docs.aws.amazon.com/cloud9/latest/user-guide/tour-ide.html" rel="nofollow">Tour the IDE</a>

 4. Retrieve your AWS account ID and copy/save it for use later:
     ```